-Estheticians, and Barbers can expect to stand for long periods.
-Since so many of their activities involve the use of arms and hands, professionals should take steps to ensure proper physical conditioning and rest periods.
-Further, career Cosmetologists, Estheticians and Barbers may find it necessary to work long hours, sometimes missing breaks, and meals.
-It is not unusual for Cosmetologists, Estheticians, and Barbers to work more than 8 hours a day and/or more than 5 days a week - although these are the exceptions rather than the rule.
+Beauty professionals expect to stand for long periods.
+Since so many of their activities involve the use of arms and hands. professionals should take steps to ensure proper physical conditioning and rest periods.
+Further, career beauty professionals may find it necessary to work long hours. sometimes missing breaks, and meals.
+It is not unusual for beauty professionals to work more than 8 hours a day and/or more than 5 days a week although these are the exceptions rather than the rule.